-"high risk" pregnancies.
-The associated costs to Medicaid for pre-term deliveries, lowbirthweight births, very-low birthweight births, and stays in neonatal intensive care units (NICU) are significant.
+According to the ARHOME Waiver application, approximately 15,000 women on the current waiver give birth each year.
+Of these, about one-third are considered to have "high-risk" pregnancies.
+The associated costs to Medicaid for preterm deliveries, low-birthweight births, very-low birthweight births, and stays in neonatal intensive care units (NICU) are significant.
 The stress on the birthmother and other impacted family members also cannot be discounted.

-Further, embedded in these outcomes are outcome disparities by race and ethnicity, and geography.
+Further, embedded in these outcomes are disparities by geography, race and ethnicity.
 The March of Dimes calculates a preterm birth rate disparity ratio by race and ethnicity and tracks progress toward eliminating the disparity.
-Arkansas' preterm birth disparity ratio is 1.25 and shows no improvement from baseline.4 In Arkansas, the preterm birth rate among Black women is 49% higher than the rate among all other women.
+Arkansas' preterm birth disparity ratio is 1.25 and shows no improvement from baseline1.
+In Arkansas, the preterm birth rate among Black women is 49% higher than among all other women.
 Over the last decade, increasing hospital closures and shrinking budgets have led to declining access to hospital obstetric (OB) care in rural areas across the country.
 These closures increase the burden on women and families living in rural communities, who often must drive long distances for prenatal visits and delivery.
-The likelihood of a rural hospital closing its OB unit is higher in low-income areas, which can disproportionately affect women and families who may have difficulty covering the cost of traveling farther for care.5
+The likelihood of a rural hospital closing its OB unit is higher in low-income areas, which can disproportionately affect women and families who may have difficulty covering the cost of traveling farther for care.2

-As reported by the National Partnership for Women and Families in their February 2020 Issue Brief, Maternity Care in the United States: We Can - and Must - Do Better.
+As reported by the National Partnership for Women and Families in their February 2020 Issue Brief, Maternity Care in the United States: We Can - and Must - Do Better:

-- Rural women are 9% more likely than urban women to experience a composite measure of severe maternal morbidity and maternal mortality,63 and 59% more likely to have a substance use disorder diagnosis at the time of birth. - Infant, neonatal and post-neonatal mortality rates are higher in rural than urban counties. - Babies born in the Delta Regional Authority (252 counties in AL, AR, IL, KY, LA, MO, MS, TN) and the Appalachian Regional Commission (420 counties in AL, GA, KY, MD, MS, NY, NC, OH, PA, SC, TN, VA, WV) are more likely than babies born in the rest of the nation to experience preterm birth, low birth weight and infant mortality, reflecting geographic variation in levels of economic distress and disadvantage and racism.
+- Rural women are 9% more likely than urban women to experience a composite measure of severe maternal morbidity and maternal mortality, 63% and 59% more likely to have a substance use disorder diagnosis at the time of birth. - Infant, neonatal and post-neonatal mortality rates are higher in rural than urban counties. - Babies born in the Delta Regional Authority (252 counties in AL, AR, IL, KY, LA, MO, MS, TN) and the Appalachian Regional Commission (420 counties in AL, GA, KY, MD, MS, NY, NC, OH, PA, SC, TN, VA, WV) are more likely than babies born in the rest of the nation to experience preterm birth, low birth weight and infant mortality, reflecting geographic variation in levels of economic distress and disadvantage and racism.

-There are a variety of causes for these poor outcomes and outcome disparities including lack of access to health care; pre-existing chronic conditions such as pre-pregnancy obesity, hypertension, diabetes, and cardiovascular disease; increases in maternal age; increases in drug addiction; and the use of tobacco products and alcohol during pregnancy.
+There are a variety of causes for these poor outcomes and outcome disparities, including lack of access to health care; pre-existing chronic conditions such as pre-pregnancy obesity, hypertension, diabetes, and cardiovascular disease; increases in maternal age; increases in drug addiction; and the use of tobacco products and alcohol during pregnancy.